vincetardy/frontend/code_guidelines.md

 We test our markup against the [W3C validator](http://validator.w3.org/), to ensure that the markup is well formed.
 100% valid code is not essential, but validation helps identify possible issues when building maintainable, accessible, robust sites as well as debugging code.

-UMake full use of the new HTML5 elements such as `main`, `header`, `nav`, `section`, `article`, `aside`, `footer`.
+Make full use of the new HTML5 elements such as `main`, `header`, `nav`, `section`, `article`, `aside`, `footer`.
 However ensure that they are being used correctly.
-Good guidance can be found on [HTML5doctor.com](http://html5doctor.com/element-index/) element index.
+Good guidance can be found in the [HTML5doctor.com](http://html5doctor.com/element-index/) element index.

 ### Attributes

 Wrapping inline attributes in quotation marks is optional in the HTML5 specification.
-However we require the use of double quoation marks around attributes.
+However we require the use of double quotation marks around attributes.

 ```
 // Good
-<a href="http://www" class="link">Click me</a>
+<a href="http://www.forwardpartners.com" class="link">Click me</a>

 // Bad
-<a href=http://www class=link>Click me</a>
+<a href=http://www.forwardpartners.com class=link>Click me</a>
 ```

 ### Character Encoding